g3ngr33n/apparmor-profiles-hardened/apparmor.d/README.md

 ## Torbrowser

-Following the bulimia way of Firefox.
+Following the bulimia of Firefox.
 No longer maintained.